 Data quality is improving in the service and awareness of the correct categories means that fewer respite placements will be incorrectly loaded.

 The current population is forecast to increase by about 10% to 367,000 by 2035.
 Older age groups will see the biggest increase, with the number of residents aged 65 plus expected to increase by 28% and the numbers of people aged 85 and over forecast to more than double.
 The shift to a more elderly population with more complex need has contributed to increased admissions to residential and nursing care homes.

-- Service and commissioning teams are improving work with Extra Care Housing providers with the intention for them to accept more complex cases at the higher bands of need, thus not requiring permanent admissions to care homes.
+- Operational and commissioning teams are improving work with Extra Care Housing providers with the intention for them to accept more complex cases at the higher bands of need, thus not requiring permanent admissions to care homes.

 - Work is being undertaken with carers council-wide to improve support for long-term main carers of service users.
 Predictive analytic work is being reviewed with the intention in preventing temporary or permanent carer breakdown, to alert ahead of time where carers may be reaching the limits of their ability to cope.
 This should have the effect of removing some preventable admissions through carer support.

 - Further investment is being made in domiciliary care services to help providers and care workers support more vulnerable and complex people at home.

 Looking at the wider performance indicators in this Outcome Plan, six measures report as Green, compared to five which report as Red.
 Positive performance has been achieved on measures such as supporting residents in need of reablement, with 69.4% of residents requiring no ongoing support against a target of 70.5%.
 The number of people receiving telecare has performed well, with 3,520 people in receipt compared to the mid-year figures of 2,867.